HomeSite Map

 The “Get Back” album, as history bears out, didn't get released in the summer of 1969 as intended.
 When a second “Get Back” album was banded and compiled by Glyn Johns at Olympic Sound Studios on January 5th, 1970, this same stereo mix of “The One After 909” was once again featured as the opening track of the album.
 This album was squashed as well, John in particular objecting to Glyn Johns wanting a producer's credit for the album.

 Legendary producer Phil Spector was then brought in to salvage what was now referred to as the “Let It Be” album.
 On March 23rd, 1970, his first day working on the project, Phil Spector created three new stereo mixes of the rooftop performance of “One After 909” in Room 4 of EMI Studios with engineers Peter Bown and Roger Ferris.
 The third stereo mix was deemed worthy of inclusion on the resulting soundtrack album, this being a straightforward and excellent live performance.
 Omitting the opening extraneous sounds of Glyn John's mix, he made sure Billy Preston's keyboard performance was heard adequately.
-Spector did decide to include the “Danny Boy” vocalizations at the song's conclusion, wanting to preserve a degree of the spontaneous element of the sessions as Glyn Johns had done.
+Phil Spector did decide to include the “Danny Boy” vocalizations at the song's conclusion, wanting to preserve a degree of the spontaneous element of the sessions as Glyn Johns had done.

 Sometime in 1995, George Martin and Geoff Emerick returned to the March 5th, 1963 session tapes at Abbey Road Studios to get a bird's eye view of the original stressful “One After 909” recording session for inclusion on the “Anthology 1” album.
 They first faded in the aborted "take three," which ends with John's dissatisfaction with Paul's bass playing, resulting in the above-detailed dialog between John, Paul and assistant Neil Aspinall.
 "Take four" is then faded up midway through to reveal John mistakenly coming in too early on vocals during George's guitar solo, this resulting in some mild bickering between the vocalists.
 This is immediately followed by the beginning of "take five," which in itself was intended as an edit piece of the song that began with George's solo, this mix being faded down directly after the solo began.
 George Martin and Geoff Emerick then performed the edit of "take four" and "take five" as originally intended but not followed through with back in 1963.